mist64/cbmbus_doc/7 JiffyDOS.md

 The bits are sent starting with the least significant bit, and all bit values are inverted.

-The controller reads the wires exactly 15 µs after *Go* – and they may be set no earlier than 4 µs after the *Go* signal, since the value of ESC in the CLK wire must still be valid 3 µs after the start of the *Go* signal.
+Some host implementations read the the value of ESC in the CLK wire after signaling *Go*, so it must still be valid 4 µs after the start of the *Go* signal.

 #### B4: Device puts data bits #2 and #3 onto wires
 ![](docs/cbmbus/jiffydos-35.png =601x131)

 Based solely on timing, the device puts the second pair of data bits onto the wires (CLK: NOT #2, DATA: NOT #3).

-The controller reads the wires exactly 10 µs later.

 #### B5: Device puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-36.png =601x131)

 The device puts the third pair of data bits onto the wires (CLK: NOT #4, DATA: NOT #5).

-The controller reads the wires exactly 11 µs later.

 #### B6: Device puts data bits #6 and #7 onto wires
 ![](docs/cbmbus/jiffydos-37.png =601x131)

 The device puts the final pair of data bits onto the wires (CLK: NOT #6, DATA: NOT #7).

-The controller reads the wires exactly 11 µs later.

 At this point, the protocol loops back to step B1.